 Syma X12 Nano

 Syma X12 Nano has a unique look.
 There is a white LED in the front that is incorporated into the body of the quad and juts out prominently it reminds me of some robots.
-The quadcopter rests on little foam style bumpers and sits off the ground significantly.
+The quadcopter rests on little foam style bumpers and sits on the ground significantly.

 The white LED in front is very bright.
 On top of the quad are 4 smaller LEDs, two green towards the front and two red towards the back.